L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Bergman fans and nested sets

 \begin{defn} Let $\calm$ be a connected matroid on ground set $E$ and let $\cals$ be a nested set of $\calm$.
 For each $F \in \cals$, let $v_F \in \rr^E$ denote $-1$ times the characteristic vector of $F$.
-Define $K_\cals$ to be the cone spanned by the $v_F$'s and $(1,\dots,1)^T$.
+Define $K_\cals$ to be the cone spanned by the $v_F$ and $\pm {\bf 1}$.
 The \emph{nested set fan of $\calm$}, denoted $\nest(\calm)$ is the polyhedral fan consisting of all the polyhedral cones $K_\cals$ as $\cals$ ranges over all nested sets of $\calm$.
-When $\calm$ is disconnected, we define its nested set complex to be the cartesian product of the nested set complexes of its connected components. \end{defn}
+When $\calm$ is disconnected, we define its nested set fan to be the cartesian product of the nested set fans of its connected components. \end{defn}